AucklandRobotics/discord-bots-v2.0/README.markdown

   from which you wish to start counting the total hours for the purpose of announcing milestones.

+See the spreadsheet for an example of the named ranges.

 The ID for your spreadsheet can be found in the URL as the long string of seemingly arbitrary letters, numbers and symbols.
+(Left as an exercise to the reader to figure out).

 ### Step 3.
 Creating a Google Service Account